 After we released the “Buffalo Club” EP, Thomas suggested that Paul and I make an album since we already had several tracks done, but Paul didn’t want to.
-Daft Punk had already been famous for a year at that point, and Paul decided he’d rather make hip-hop than have Thomas produce our album.
-So I ended up working on my own music, which later became the Raw Man project.
+Daft Punk had already been famous for a year at that point and Paul decided he’d rather make hip-hop than have Thomas produce our album.
+So I ended up working on my own music which later became the Raw Man project.
 Paul actually gave me that name (laughs).
 He was always great for coming up with artist names.
-It’s a play on my real name, “Romain”, which is hard for non-French-speaking people to say correctly.
-So we made it “Raw Man”.
+It’s a play on my real name, “Romain”, which is hard for non-French-speakers to say correctly, so we made it “Raw Man”.
 Paul even came up with “The Buffalo Bunch” name.

 – You released music on both Roulé and Crydamoure.
 What would you say is the main difference between those labels, stylistically and business-wise?

 The business side of both labels were similar since they offered the same kind of recording contract.
 But honestly, Paul and I weren’t thinking about the structure of record deals back then.
-We were still living at our parent’s homes, and instead of paying rent or buying food, we were able to buy gear and expand our studios.
+We were still living at our parent’s homes and instead of paying rent or buying food, we were able to buy gear to expand our studios.
 So our main concern was the music-making.

 The main difference between Roulé and Crydamoure was their moods.
-Crydamoure was always more dreamy and sad-sounding.
-There was a girl we went to school with who would always attend our parties, and she would say, “I love Crydamoure the most because it’s happy-sad house music “.
+Crydamoure was more dreamy and sad-sounding.
+There was a girl we went to school with who would always attend our parties, and she’d say, “I love Crydamoure the most because it’s happy-sad house music “.
 I understand what she meant because Crydamoure had a lot of emotive parts in their songs, whereas the Roulé sound was a bit rougher.
-This was around the time when Thomas did the “Vertigo” remix for Alan Braxe, which made the dance-floors go crazy; that track marked the start of the sound that Roulé became known for.
+This was around the time when Thomas did the “Vertigo” remix for Alan Braxe which made the dance-floors go crazy; that track marked the start of the sound that Roulé became known for.
 Meanwhile, Crydamoure would crush all their tracks in certain 8-bit guitar pedals or one of the Moog bit-crushers.
-That ended up becoming a defining part of their sound, and if you wanted to be released on that label, you had to let them run your music through their pedals, even if it ended up as a remix.
-One of the tracks I released, “Number 7” didn’t sound like Crydamoure at first, but the label’s Le Knight Club remix did.
+That ended up becoming a defining part of their sound, and you had to let them run your music through their pedals if you wanted a release on the label, even if the result ended up as a remix.
+For example, one of the tracks I released, “Number 7” didn’t have the Crydamoure sound, but the label’s Le Knight Club remix did.

 – One of my favorite Buffalo Bunch remixes is of Modjo’s “Chillin“?
 How did you end up doing that?

 It happened because we were friends with the guys from Modjo, and Romain Tranchart used to share a studio space with us for two years.
 I remember playing Playstation next door with Paul whilst he was chopping up the Chic sample for “Lady“.
 We’d heard it so many times before it was done that it drove us crazy (laughs).
 But Romain used to spend a lot of time alone working on his stuff, which was a sign of his work ethic.
 Paul and I were the opposite; we weren’t serious producers in the beginning.
 We were always sleeping or smoking joints when we should have been working.
-We’d start a track, but then quit after a little while because we were too tired from watching movies the night before.
+We’d start a track, then quit after a while because we were too tired from watching movies the night before.
 It was stupid of us – that was a period when The Buffalo Bunch was getting a lot of attention, and it was the biggest chance we had in the music industry.
-Even if we’d released music we weren’t happy with, people would still have listened to it.
+Even if we’d released music we weren’t happy with, people would’ve still listened to it.
 There were artists making better stuff than us but no-one paid them any attention because they weren’t in the same circles we were.
-Hard work is important, but so is luck, and all bands get a point where a random situation or meeting can change everything depending on who they know or what they choose.
-I’ve had many crossroads like that.
+Hard work is important, but so is luck, and all bands get to a point where a random situation or meeting can change everything depending on who they know.
+I’ve certainly benefited from that.

 – But despite your work ethic, The Buffalo Bunch still released some classic stuff.
 Wouldn’t you agree?